tcaxias/docker/redis/README.md

 # A simple container for Redis

-Please find orchestrator at https://github.com/antirez/redis
+Please find redis at https://github.com/antirez/redis

 Docs at http://redis.io/documentation